BaldHeads/mini_blockchain/README.md

         - `./geth --datadir poa_node2 --unlock "poa_node2_address" --mine --port 30304 --bootnodes "poa_node1_enode_address@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock`
+        - make sure where it says port, the number is different from the one from the enode of node1

 At this point, both nodes should be running.
 Keep them running during the next set of steps.